The Secrets Behind Regenerative Braking

 By now you may be wondering why electric and hybrid vehicles still have normal brakes.
 The answer is quite simple.
 Regenerative braking is highly efficient in a vehicle that’s in motion, but it relies on just that — the car actually moving.
 Due to the nature of this type of braking, regenerative systems are not very good at emergency braking or bringing a vehicle to its final stop and holding it there.
 As such, the mechanical friction brakes only really handle quick stopping and that finally stop.
 Thus, they don’t do as much work and therefore don’t wear out brake pads and other components as fast as they do in a gasoline-powered vehicle.

-For more information on regenerative braking systems, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the maintenance parts available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on regenerative braking systems, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Image courtesy of Flickr.